valiktor/valiktor/README.md

 Formatters[Custom::class] = CustomFormatter
 ```

-It's also possible to use the SPI (Service Provider Interface) provided by Valiktor using the `java.util.ServiceLoader` to discover the formatters automatically without adding to the list programmatically.
+It's also possible to use the SPI (Service Provider Interface) provided by Valiktor using the `java.util.ServiceLoader` to discover the formatters automatically without adding them to the list programmatically.
 For this approach, it's necessary to implement the interface `org.valiktor.i18n.FormatterSpi`, like this:

 ```kotlin
 class CustomFormatterSpi : FormatterSpi {